m-bouville/investing-by-numbers/README.md

 The cyclically adjusted P/E (CAPE) is simply a P/E ratio calculated using a longer-term historical number, for instance the average earnings over the past ten years.
 The idea is that such a number gives a reasonable idea of what the earnings will be over an economic cycle.
 When the CAPE is high, stocks are deemed expensive, and cheap when the CAPE is low.
 The CAPE was at or above 30 for three months in 1929, and we all know what followed.
 It was even above 40 in 1999 and 2000!

-The current project is based on something I did some time ago, based intially on CAPE strategies.
-So you can look at http://mathieu.bouville.name/finance/CAPE/ for a more extensive introdction to the subject.
+The current project is based on something I did some time ago, based initially on CAPE strategies.
+So you can look at http://mathieu.bouville.name/finance/CAPE/ for a more extensive introduction to the subject.

 ### Detrended price
 We calculate a long-term trend (exponential regression) for the stock prices and compare the current price to this trend.
 Is the current price much higher than we would expect?
 This would be cause for caution.
 If stock prices are much lower than their long-term trend we conclude that they are cheap and buy.

 ### Final remarks
 A drawback of these strategies is that they may require to stay out of the stock market for over a decade.
 And I am not sure whether one would have the nerve to try to beat stocks by shunning them for so long.